 This course is based upon material published by the American Public Health Association and is available as an open access article.

-This course on alcohol screening and brief intervention is designed for social workers, professional counselors, psychologists, nurses, and substance abuse counselors, who do clinical work.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to develop their understanding of screening and brief intervention for alcohol dependence.
+This course on alcohol screening and brief intervention is designed for social workers, professional counselors, nurses, and substance abuse counselors, who do clinical work.
+This course is appropriate for beginning level practitioners who wish to develop their understanding of screening and brief intervention for alcohol dependence.
 The course material includes a review of key issues in screening and brief intervention.
-It may also be useful for licensed clinicians who require clinical continuing education courses for license renewal.

 Authors: Anara Guard and Laurie Rosenblum, Health and Human Development Programs, Education Development Center, Inc.